August 06

 Content expert: Nicole Gray

-Panelists: Laurie Funk, Maggie Progin, Guadalupe Barba, Richard Mahida, Amber Abreyu
+Panelists: Laurie Funk, Maggie Progin, Guadalupe Barba, Richard Mahida, Amber Abreu

 9.30 - 9.45 AM Break